East-West Major League Baseball Classic: Background

 Soon after the assassination of Martin Luther King, a number of major league players wrote to the Southern Christian Leadership Conference (SCLC), asking what they could do to honor the memory of King.
 In November 1968, Joseph Peters, the sports project director for the SCLC, wrote to William Eckert, then the Commissioner of Baseball:

 Shortly after the assassination of Dr. King, many professional players came to SCLC with the question 'What can we do as a memorial to this great man?'
 After a brief deliberation, SCLC decided that the players could best express their sentiments by playing a game in memory of Dr. King, and the funds raised would be used by SCLC to continue the work of our fallen leader.

 Initially meant to held in 1969, the game was postponed to 1970 at the request of the SCLC to allow for more time to prepare and organize.
 It was announced that the game would be held in Dodger Stadium, with each of the 24 Major League Baseball teams sending out two players.
 Further, teams were to be divided by Eastern and Western divisions.
 The proceeds from the game would go to programs of the SCLC and The King Center being established in Atlanta.

 Players and managers were selected by the Los Angeles chapter of the Baseball Writers' Association of America.
 Joe DiMaggio, recently retired from his role as executive and coach for the Oakland Athletics, was chosen as the manager of the East.
 He subsequently chose Billy Martin, Hank Bauer, John McNamara, and Satchel Paige as his coaches.
-Roy Campanella was chose to manager the West and chose Sandy Koufax, Stan Musial, Don Drysdale, Don Newcombe, and Elston Howard as his coaches.
-Campanella put on his Dodgers jersey for the first time since his last game, before the automobile accident which left him wheelchair bound.
+Roy Campanella was chosen to manager the West and chose Sandy Koufax, Stan Musial, Don Drysdale, Don Newcombe, and Elston Howard as his coaches.
+Campanella put on his Dodgers jersey for the first time since his last game, before the automobile accident which left him unable to walk.

 The "East-West Classic" was revived in 2024, with the MLB aiming to make it an annual fixture.
 The 2024 exhibition was hosted at Doubleday Field in Cooperstown, New York; the East won the game 5-4.
 In 2025, the classic is to be played on Juneteenth at Birmingham, Alabama's Rickwood Field.